aelder/VerusServicesSetup/ElectrumX.md

 # ElectrumX for VerusCoin

-**NOTE:** For all downloads mentioned below you are encouraged use the [Verus Signature verification tool](https://verus.io/verify-signatures) or a local standalone Verus daemon to make sure the files are authentic and have not been tampered with.
-Additionally, the setup described below is in no way production ready but is meant to illustrate the general process only. **System hardening, firewalling, signature verification and other measures are outside of the scope of this guide.
-You will have to take care of it for yourself!**
+**NOTE:** For all downloads mentioned below you are encouraged to use the [Verus Signature verification tool](https://verus.io/verify-signatures) or a local standalone Verus daemon to make sure the files are authentic and have not been tampered with.
+Additionally, the setup described below is in no way production ready but is meant to illustrate the general process only. **System hardening, firewalling, signature verification, and other measures are outside of the scope of this guide.
+You will have to take care of these for yourself!**

 ## Server

-A VPS with 6GB of RAM, anything from 40GB SSD storage and 2 CPU cores is the absolute minimum requirement.
+A VPS with 6GB of RAM, anything from 40GB SSD storage, and 2 CPU cores is the absolute minimum requirement.
 Start following the guide while logged in as `root`.

 ## Operating System

-This guide tailored to and tested on `Debian 10 "Buster"` but should probably also work on Debian-ish derivatives like `Devuan` or `Ubuntu` and others.
-This guide contains `systemd`-specific instuctions below, make sure to adapt them to your init system of choice.
+This guide is tailored to and tested on `Debian 10 "Buster"` but should probably also work on Debian-ish derivatives like `Devuan` or `Ubuntu` and others.
+This guide contains `systemd`-specific instructions below, make sure to adapt them to your init system of choice.
 Before starting, please install the latest updates and prerequisites.

 ```bash
 apt update